eugef66/pi.thermostat/README.md

 	python "app directroy"/web.py >> "app directory"/web.log 2>&1

  ### Advanced (with Apache2 server):
-This installation allows you to run thermostat Apache, Lighttpd or other web servers which supports WSGI.
+This installation allows you to run thermostat with Apache, Lighttpd or other web servers which supports WSGI.
 #### 1. Initialize GPIO on startup

 	sudo nano /etc/rc.local